saisri27/Digit-Prediction-and-Analaysis-of-algorithms/README.md

 # Digit-Prediction-and-Analaysis-of-algorithms

- This project explores the performance of various machine learning algorithms, including KNN, Decision Trees, Random Forests, and SVM, for digit prediction.
-It analyzes the impact of test sizes and parameter tuning on accuracy and computational efficiency across different kernels.
+This project investigates the performance of various machine learning algorithms, focusing on their effectiveness in digit prediction tasks.
+The first part examines KNN, Decision Tree, and Random Forest algorithms, analyzing how test dataset size impacts their accuracy.
+By evaluating these models under varying conditions, the project provides insights into their performance trends and helps determine which algorithm is better suited for different dataset partitions.

+The second part delves into Support Vector Machine (SVM) algorithms, specifically comparing Linear, Gaussian, and Polynomial kernels.
+The analysis highlights how changes in parameters such as C (Regularization), gamma, and degree influence both accuracy and computational efficiency.
+This section also explores the trade-offs between training time and predictive performance, offering a comprehensive understanding of how parameter tuning impacts SVM models in digit classification